 Mexican production facilities have been used by U.S. companies to produce goods for decades.
 While many consumers are familiar with automotive or aerospace manufacturing in Mexico, certain audiences might be surprised to hear the country is a preferred choice for the modern medical manufacturing industry.

 Mexico holds benefits for many different types of production.
-Qmed.com said medical device manufacturers can find particular advantages not present in other offshore options.
+Qmed.com stated how medical device manufacturers can find particular advantages not present in some offshore options.
 These qualities should promote consistent growth over the next few years and beyond - provided companies know how to make the most of opportunities.

 Manufacturing in Mexico allows U.S. companies to build facilities closer to resources like labor and parts manufacturers.
 This is a primary reason automotive manufacturing was one of the first industries to move facilities to the country.
 Mexico produced many auto parts, so major brands built final assembly plants in the country to streamline processes and supply chains.

 Medical device manufacturers can benefit from similar consolidation of resources.
 Manufacturing communities in the country specialize in detailed assembly, like medical equipment and surgical tools.
 These industrial parks take control of transport and delivery, manage facilities and help companies save money on import and export.

 Nearshoring to Mexico also provides the traditional benefits businesses expect from offshoring.
 Labor is much more cost efficient in Mexico.
-Qmed said skilled Mexican workforces are available for less than what businesses would pay in China.
+Qmed said skilled Mexican workforce is available for less than what businesses would pay in China.
 At the same time, economic prosperity in Mexico combined with a commitment to education means facilities can be filled with talented and motivated workers.

 Medical Device Market Future in Mexico